antiboredom/videogrep/README.md

 ####--input / -i
 Video or subtitle file, or folder containing multiple files

+####--output / -o
+Name of the file to generate.
+By default this is "supercut.mp4"

 ####--search / -s
 Search term

 ####--search-type / -st
 Type of search you want to perform.
 There are three options:
 * re: regular expression (which is the default)
-* pos: part of speech search (uses pattern.search).
+* pos: part of speech search (uses [pattern.search](http://www.clips.ua.ac.be/pages/pattern-search)).
 For example: "JJ NN"
 * hyper: hypernym search.
 For example: 'body parts'

 ####--max-clips / -m
 Maximum number of clips to use for the supercut

-####--output / -o
-Name of the file to generate.
-By default this is "supercut.mp4"

 ####--test / -t
 Show the search results without making the supercut